 Let the muffins cool for 15-20 minutes before you store them in the refrigerator.
 (I used to freeze them, but I find they keep in the fridge for over a week and I like them best when they haven’t been frozen.)
 For me, two small muffins is the right amount for breakfast.
 I microwave for about 45 seconds and breakfast is ready!
 (Don’t cook to long or the eggs can get rubbery.

 When I taught school I loved put two at a time into small plastic bags.
 Put the bags in the refrigerator.
 Then when you need a quick breakfast, open the bag, pop in the microwave until they’re hot, grab the bag and run out the door with a quick breakfast.
 I confess, I used to eat them in the car on the way to school.
-(Please, no lectures about the microwave.
-Every makes their own choices!)
+(Please, no lectures about the microwave or heating in plastic.
+That was years ago and everyone makes their own choices!)

 The options really are endless, but the Green Chile and Cheese Egg Muffins shown here are one of my favorites.
 Hope you have fun experimenting with the recipe!

 More Low-Carb Breakfasts from Kalyn: